armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 ## Monitoring

-The Agent should only consume about 4 MB of memory and a small amount of CPU.
+Agent CPU usage is low, but the amount of memory depends on the size of the cluster the Agent is monitoring.
+The gRPC buffer consumes about 4MB of memory.
 See the [Monitoring]({{< ref "agent-monitoring" >}}) page for how to monitor agents running on an Armory platform.